joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 On and on.

-> Quick sketch of difference...
+> TK: Quick sketch of difference...
 Maybe something that's not just a strawmanned advert for AsyncData?
 Granted, it is based on my frustration with what I usually see in frontend apps (and what I wrote for some apps...)

 Imperative: